 By: Connor Sanborn, Co-Founder of SunFlower LLC

 Do you ever sit back and contemplate the future?
-Our founders have a passion for it and many questions tend to arise.
+Our founders have a passion for it; naturally, questions tend to arise.
 Who's in charge of where our resources come from?
-Is a fulfilling lifestyle only assured to those with the best financial standing?
+Is a fulfilling life assured only to those with the best financial standing?
+And how do we avoid environmental equality from being turned into an auction to the highest bidders?
 At SunFlower, we have to be focused on both the immediate future and the far-off possibilities that shape our tomorrow.
 It helps us to understand not only where we're going as a company, but where our efforts may help the world to arrive down the line.

 #Lifeinthefuture #Sustainablefuture #Biosphere #Climatesolutions #Homeofthefuture #Gridofthefuture #Farmofthefuture #Renewableenergy #Smartgrids #Climateadaptations #Equalityforall #Energyindependence #Artificialintelligence #Biomimicry #Dataanalytics #Selfsufficiency #PositiveFuture #2076